 Timothy S. Harlan, MD, FACP, CCMS

-Timothy S. Harlan practices internal medicine at the George Washington University.
+Timothy S. Harlan practices internal medicine at the George Washington University and the is driving force behind the Health meets Food Culinary Medicine Curriculum.
 His love of food began as a teenager working in the restaurant business.
 Starting as a dishwasher, he worked his way up to managing his first restaurant by the age of eighteen and owning his first restaurant at twenty-two.
 After operating Le Petit Café as a chef/owner, he closed the restaurant to return to school.
 Dr. Harlan originally intended to pursue a degree in hotel and restaurant management, but events led him toward medicine and the decision to become a physician.

 After finishing an undergraduate degree in Anthropology, Dr. Harlan went on to study medicine at Emory University.
 Working as a caterer throughout school, he continued to be involved with food and cooking but noticed a lack of knowledge in the medical field around food, eating healthy, and eating well.
 Neither patients nor health care providers understood much about a healthy diet.
 Patients, it seemed, were usually told not what they could eat but rather, what they could not eat.

 In medical school, Dr. Harlan wrote It’s Heartly Fare, a food manual for patients with cardiovascular disease.
 Since then he has published numerous books focusing on translating evidence based diet and nutrition information for the lay public.
 He is publisher of the popular website DrGourmet.com where information from the Mediterranean diet literature is translated in a practical way for the American kitchen.